spiral/docs/orm/basics.md

 ORDER BY "user"."balance" DESC
 ```

-Note that ORM Selector will automatically assigned alias to Record table which is singular model name ("user").
+Note that ORM Selector will automatically assign **alias for associated table** which is singular model name ("user").
 You can read more about aliases [here] (loading.md).

+> To find one record using normal where conditions, try variant `User::find()->where(...)->findOne()`

 ## Modify Record
 Once you selected needed record (for example using `findByPK`) you can modify it's fields using same way as with any other DataEntity.
-To save your updates into database you have to run method `save()` which will return false if model validations failed.
+To save your updates into database you have to run method `save()`, method returns false if model validations failed.

 ```php
 public function index()